N-Haitu31/holbertonschool-shell/init_files_variables_and_expansions/README.md

 14-decimal_to_hexadecimal : script that converts a number from base 10 to base 16.

 15-rot13 : script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+17-water_and_stir : shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.